artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > helmets and breastplates, gleaming, polished bright."
 > ~ (13.259--65)

-When Patroclus leads the Myrmidons into battle, Achilles says a prayer to Zeus that asking for his safety, and his armor back:
+When Patroclus leads the Myrmidons into battle, Achilles prays to Zeus for his safety and for his armor's return:

 > "But once he repels the roaring onslaught from the ships
 > let him come back to me and our fast fleet---unharmed---